owenBeresford/extra-panda/README.md

 - I have removed various old commented CSS, and also aggregated all my ideas notes into a single ideas file that I might read [ever].
 - In 2022, I pulled any CSS blobs from the articles into the single CSS sheet, as I was hoping this would mean I could factor common sections and have less code.
 This has worked somewhat.
 - I discarded SOME older work when I imported Foundation [https://get.foundation/sites/docs/installation.html installation] [https://get.foundation/sites/docs/ docs] in 2017.
 Most of the current CSS volume is Foundation
 The articles with no extra/ dedicated CSS are composed of "standard components".
-This is 26 features ~ all with enough RWD support:
+This is 25 features ~ all with enough RWD support:

-- accessSrc         ~ right aligned container for source repo links,
+- accessSrc         ~ vis ~ right aligned container for source repo links.
-- betterDL          ~ where I define a list of terms, they are rendered via this,
+- betterDL          ~ vis ~ where I define a list of terms, they are rendered via this.
-- buttonBar	        ~ some longer articles are chopped up, the button bar holds links to each sub article,
+- buttonBar	        ~ vis ~ some longer articles are chopped up, the button bar holds links to each sub article.
-- addReferences     ~ a marker to enable references extra UI features
+- addReferences     ~ a marker to enable references extra UI features.
+- mobileBiblio      ~ vis ~ CSS feature to style the list of external links at the end of the article, when using a phone.
-- tabs-content      ~ CSS for a tabsWidget, some code is Foundation, so different naming scheme
+- tabs-content      ~ CSS for a tabsWidget, some code is Foundation, so different naming scheme.
-- maquetteContainer ~ maquette articles have a dedicated layout...
+- maquetteContainer ~ no-vis ~ maquette articles have a dedicated layout...
-- footWidget        ~ template to layout the links in the footer,
+- footWidget        ~ vis ~ template to layout the links in the footer.
-- keyWordsWidget    ~ some pages list keywords, this is added to support recruiters,
+- keyWordsWidget    ~ vis ~ some pages list keywords, this is added to support recruiters.
-- accordionWidget   ~ not used often, a CSS wrapper for DETAILS/ SUMMARY
+- accordionWidget   ~ vis ~ not used often, a CSS wrapper for DETAILS/ SUMMARY.
-- logWidget         ~ A widget for holding on screen messages like a console.
-This approach is good for phones
+- logWidget         ~ vis ~ A widget for holding on screen messages like a console.
+This approach is good for phones.
-- popOverWidget     ~ A display popup that overlays the rest of the page, includes X-to-close.
+- popOverWidget     ~ vis ~ A display popup that overlays the rest of the page, includes X-to-close.
 Used to make pages seem less long on first glance.
-- linksWidget       ~ Te CSS for the default menu on the top right of desktop mode
+- linksWidget       ~ via heading ~ The CSS for the default menu on the top right of desktop mode.
-- headingsWidget    ~ the menu of internal headings in the current article
+- headingsWidget    ~ vis ~ The menu of internal headings in the current article .
-- mastodonWidget    ~ a feature with a DIALOG for choosing which [https://joinmastodon.org/servers Mastodon] server to send a SM link to.
+- mastodonWidget    ~ vis ~ A feature with a DIALOG for choosing which [https://joinmastodon.org/servers Mastodon] server to send a SM link to.
-- articleHeader     ~ CSS component to build the document headers
-- SMshareWidget     ~ A container/ list for all the external links and the article meta data,
+- SMshareWidget     ~ via meta ~ A container/ list for all the external links and the article meta data.
-- metaWidget        ~ A larger container for all the external links and the article meta data, contains previous element
+- metaWidget        ~ vis ~ A larger container for all the external links and the article meta data, contains previous element.
-- adjacentWidget    ~ CSS container for the related content same-site links, appears at the end of the article.
-Mostly big-screen only
+- adjacentWidget    ~ vis ~ CSS container for the related content same-site links, appears at the end of the article.
+Mostly big-screen only.
-- mobilePopupWidget ~ for mobile only ~ the above SM links, but optimised for mobile,
+- mobilePopupWidget ~ vis ~ for mobile only ~ the above SM links, but optimised for mobile.

+- articleHeader     ~ via wholeArticle ~ CSS component to build the document headers.
-- browserTest       ~ Articles that includes technical features should include a test report on what browsers support the technology.
+- browserTest       ~ ?? ~ Articles that includes technical features should include a test report on what browsers support the technology.
 This renders it.
-- mobileBiblio      ~ CSS feature to style the list of external links at the end of the article, when using a phone.

-- lotsOfWords       ~ a full-width block
+- lotsOfWords       ~ no-vis ~ a full-width block
-- quiteWide         ~ a 70em / 1120px block
+- quiteWide         ~ no-vis ~ a 70em / 1120px block
-- halferWords       ~ a 48em / 680px block
+- halferWords       ~ no-vis ~ a 48em / 680px block
-- fewWords          ~ a 30em / 480px block
+- fewWords          ~ no-vis ~ a 30em / 480px block

+Classes that start "add" normally just enable some feature, and have no CSS behaviour of their own.
+There are some classes that are too simple and widely used to get a test.

+I may refactor to eliminate the word Widget.
 Some pages have extra features eg [https://owenberesford.me.uk/resource/form-no-js-maquette], but this is rarer than adjustments.
 I am adding test pages to show the articles with with broad range of content, rather than just the content when I made the feature.
 When running locally the "debug-layout" test capacity is useful.